Three Kingdoms (TV series)

-Three Kingdoms is a 2010 Chinese television series based on the events in the late Eastern Han dynasty and the Three Kingdoms period.
-The plot is adapted from the 14th century historical novel Romance of the Three Kingdoms and other stories about the Three Kingdoms period.
-Directed by Gao Xixi, the series had a budget of over 160 million RMB (US$30 million) and took five years of pre-production work.
+Three Kingdoms is a 2010 Chinese historical drama television series based on the events of the late Eastern Han dynasty and the Three Kingdoms period of Chinese history.
+The plot is adapted from the 14th-century historical novel Romance of the Three Kingdoms and other stories about the Three Kingdoms period.
+Directed by Gao Xixi, the series had a budget of over 160 million yuan and took five years of pre-production work.
 Shooting of the series commenced in October 2008, and it was released in China in May 2010.

-Three Kingdoms set a record as the most expensive small screen series in China's television history at the time, having been sold to four regional TV broadcasters at the price of 160 million yuan.
-It was sold to over 20 countries, earning an estimated 800 million RMB (US$133.3 million) in total as of May 2012.
+Three Kingdoms set a record as the most expensive small-screen series in China's television history at the time, having been sold to four regional broadcasters at a price of 160 million yuan.
+It was sold to over 20 countries, earning an estimated 800 million yuan in total as of May 2012.